Water Polo Australia is pleased to announce the appointments of five Australian junior men’s and women’s head coaching positions.

 Andrew Yanitsas – Men’s Born 1999 head coach

-Assistant coach for the 2012 London Olympic Games men’s team, former UNSWS Wests Killer Whales head coach and current UNSWS Wests Magpies head coach, Andrew is well regarded in Australian water polo and is currently the Born 2000 head coach training to perform in this year’s Youth World Championship at Hungary.
+Assistant coach for the 2012 London Olympic Games men’s team, former UNSW Wests Killer Whales head coach and current UNSWS Wests Magpies head coach, Andrew is well regarded in Australian water polo and is currently the Born 2000 head coach training to perform in this year’s Youth World Championship at Hungary.

 For the past 11 years, Andrew has been coaching water polo at the New South Wales Institute of Sport (NSWIS).
 Throughout his coaching positions at a junior and senior level, Andrew has attained a clear understanding of the domestic and international landscape of water polo.